open-telemetry/opamp-spec/specification.md

 These algorithms are covered by the default X.509 stacks of Go (`crypto/x509`), Java (`java.security`), and Python (`cryptography`).

+Because the protocol does not negotiate algorithms, the signature encoding for each key type is fixed by this specification so that any two conforming implementations interoperate:

+* **ECDSA** signatures MUST be encoded as an ASN.1 DER `SEQUENCE` of the two INTEGERs `r` and `s` (as produced by Go's `ecdsa.SignASN1` and by OpenSSL's default ECDSA output).
+The fixed-width `r || s` concatenation used by JWS, COSE, and WebCrypto MUST NOT be used.
+* **RSA** signatures MUST use RSASSA-PKCS1-v1_5 with SHA-256.
+RSASSA-PSS
+  MUST NOT be used; because algorithms are not negotiated, there is no way to signal the scheme for a given RSA key, so a single scheme is mandated.
+* **Ed25519** signatures follow RFC 8032 (PureEdDSA); the encoding is fixed by that specification and no variation applies.

 Future algorithm additions require no change to the OpAMP protocol; new algorithms are signalled by the certificate and supported by stacks as they evolve.